niftyers/next-ui/README.md

 - `refactor`:	Code changes that neither fix a bug nor add a feature
 - `perf`:	A code change that improves performance
 - `test`:	Adding missing tests or fixing existing tests
-- `chore`:	Changes to the build process or auxiliary tools

 ## 🙌 Acknowledgments